 The International oval changed in 1963/4 and used a variety of codes, including RFC and CAM,

 settling now on CMR, built-in to the current plates.

 The new 1963/4 series used a regional code, 0-9999 numerals and one serial suffix letter, which was later changed to two as required by increasing registration needs:.

 All well and good, we might say.
 BUT – Jacques hurried to explain to the Blog that French Congo (Brazzaville)(AEF) once used an identical system and that a few Congolese had been mixed up with our Camerouns.
 The guilty parties in the above line-up are the C7 and C9 pics, which are guaranteed Congolese by Jacques – because that’s where he took the pictures!

-You will see that all have been placed in their correct countries within TEHA2, at (LINK to follow)
+You will see that all have now been placed in their correct countries within TEHA2, at Link:

 While we contemplate such duplication in world plate issues, we might remember that the Cameroun’s first plates,